 For more information on coming out visit the coming out guide for young people on the LGBT Youth Scotland website.

 Their advice section contains an excellent guide for young people considering coming out.

-You can also get advice and details of local support by texting 'info' plus where you are in Scotland to 0778 148 17 88.
+You can also get advice and details of local support from LGBT Youth Scotland by texting 'info' plus where you are in Scotland to 0778 148 17 88.